Reporting A Safety Occurrence

-When an accident occurs, the priorities are to save life and to prevent the situation worsening.
+When an accident occurs, the priorities are of course to save life and to prevent the situation worsening.

 Reporting Requirements – AAIB (Air Accidents Investigation Branch)